MIM Curriculum, Courses, Syllabi

 Successful completion of the MIM degree requires you to complete 36 credit hours of academic work with at least a B average (3.0 GPA).
 This includes four (4) core courses, two (2) capstone project courses, and six (6) elective courses.

 Full-time students complete the program in 24 months.
 Part-time students typically complete the program in three to four years.
 You may take courses in daytime and evening and may switch between part-time and full-time enrollment.
 However, all coursework must be finished within five calendar years of the first registration.
+Students are encouraged to work closely with their advisors and to consult our Two-Year Course Plan to ensure they can complete their desired program of study.

 MIM core courses provide a foundation of skills and knowledge related to information, technology, user analysis, and management.
 They are also opportunities for you to determine which aspects of information management you find most interesting and useful.
 To ensure that you can make the most of your MIM coursework, you must take these core courses during your first 18 credits.